What is Intemerate?

 Our Solution

-Intemerate Earth has produced a curriculum for graduate and post-graduate degree accreditation with the Pacific Theological College in Suva, Fiji.
-The purpose is to integrate community-based relations, leadership, and the household with a just and equitable index based on the intemerate equation, enabling a bottom-up translocal and inter-global economic approach.
-Intemerate Earth seeks to work collectively towards an outcome that will transition local economies by decolonizing accounting for wellbeing and our environmental interactions.
+Intemerate Earth is developing an educational program for translocal market development, intermediary training, and ecological auditing, building on the graduate and post-graduate curriculum established with the Pasifika Communities University in Suva, Fiji.
+The purpose is to integrate community-based data stewardship, local governance, and the household economy with a just and equitable index based on the intemerate equation — enabling a bottom-up, translocal, and inter-global economic approach.

 Reweaving the Ecological Mat Conference, Suva, Fiji, 2019.